dogmaticcentral/progesterone/README.md

 * [UCSC genome database, accessed directly through MySQL](https://genome.ucsc.edu/goldenpath/help/mysql.html)

 * MySQLdb python module, installed with _sudo apt install python3-mysqldb_. _Progesterone_ scripts
-also count on mysql configuration  somewhere at the top of the current user's directory tree.
-Here it is called '.ucsc_mysql_conf'  and looks like this:
+also count on 2 mysql configuration  files somewhere at the top of the current user's directory tree.
+One is called '.ucsc_mysql_conf'  and looks like this:

 `[client]`
 `skip-auto-rehash`